 Once agreed the Memorandum of Understanding allows Community Registered Air Carriers to transport recognised assistance dogs into any approved airport in accordance with the conditions set out in the agreed MOU.
-A list of approved airports and registered carriers is available on the Defra website.
+A list of approved airports and registered carriers is available on GOV.UK.

 Assistance dog procedures for airports

 Airports wishing to obtain approval should contact their local AHVLA Office.
 They will be able to offer advice regarding the conditions for approval, in addition to the guidance below:

 - Guidance notes for checks on assistance dogs

 - Guidance note for airports to provide checking facilities for recognised assistance dogs